This article describes how to create a new contract draft automatically. It contains the following topics:

 This is the example of our first draft's party and represented by it Signee:

 And here is the second party and associated with it signee for the same contract draft:

-Once you have filled in the contact details you want to add for a given Party, click Save.
+- Once you have filled in the contact details you want to add for a given party, you can click Save.

-Note: One Party can be represented by multiple signees and you can customize that by clicking on the blue button called Add signee under the relevant Party:
+Note: Multiple signees can represent one party, and you can customize that by clicking on the blue button called Add signee under the relevant party:

 How can I control the signature methods for each Signee?

-After you add a Signee to a specific Party under the Details tab, you will be able to select the signature verification methods for that particular contract Signee.
+- After you add a signee to a specific party under the details tab, you can select the signature verification methods for that particular contract signee.

-Here is how the Details tab can be used to define each Party's details and add customized signature methods for all Signees representing it:
+- Below you can see how the Details tab can be used to define each party's details and add customized signature methods for all signees representing it:

 How do I utilize the Details tab to use Party or Signee variables in my automation?

-You can also use any of the pre-existing Party and Signee variables to auto-populate the Party and Signature fields of the automatically created draft.
+- You can also use any pre-existing party and signee variables to auto-populate the party and Signature fields of the automatically created draft.

-Here is a link to our article that can help you with the needed details of using Party or Signee variables in Contractbook in-app Automation Builder.
+- Here is a link to our article to help you with the details of using party or signee variables in the automation builder.

 How do I use the Data tab?

-Once you are done with the Details tab of the configuration, you can then move to the Data tab.
+- Once you finish the Details tab of the configuration, you can move to the Data tab.

-The main purpose of the Data tab is to allow you the creation of complete drafts by automatically populating editable fields from the template chosen under the automation setup:
+- The main purpose of the Data tab is to allow you the creation of complete drafts by automatically populating Data fields from the template chosen under the automation setup.

 How do I use the Attachments tab?

-You can use this tab to provide any number of direct URLs to files that will afterward be added to the draft created as a result of the automation setup.
+- You can use this tab to provide any direct URLs to files that will afterward be added to the draft created due to the automation setup.

-This means that all relevant previews will be auto-generated, and the attached files will furthermore run through OCR.
+- All relevant previews will be auto-generated, and the attached files will run through OCR.